DevExpress-Examples/xaf-create-multitenant-application/README.md

 We appreciate that you took the time to test our example/module and shared your feedback.
 We will do our best to fix reported issues and implement critical usage scenarios before the official release in December 2023.

 While the module is in its Preview stages (EAP or CTP), we cannot guarantee the same level of support as we provide for officially released products.
 We will process each case individually.
 Note that response times may be slower than usual and we may not provide immediate solutions.
 We may also choose to significantly change or remove any functionality.
 As such, we recommend that you do not use Preview versions of our products in production code.

 For more information on pre-release versions of DevExpress products, see https://www.devexpress.com/aboutus/pre-release.xml.

 ### Can a part of a user identifier specify the tenant (instead of separate tenant selection)?

 We are aware of the requirement to use email address as a login, while its domain part sets a tenant/company.
 Our first production release (v23.2) should implement this capability.

 The Company/Branch/Department selector on the logon form also makes sense and is secure.
 One possible use case is an application that needs to list branches within the same company.
 A company branch then serves as a tenant, and all tenants are likely to be connected to the same company database.

 ### Can I implement my own versions of ORM-dependent classes in this example/module: Tenant, MultiTenancyPermissionPolicyUserWithTenants, and others?

 Our core multi-tenancy code is not ORM-dependent.
-It relies on universal interfaces such as ITenant or IOwner.
-You can review the code in the following namespace: DevExpress.ExpressApp.MultiTenancy.Interfaces.
+It relies on universal interfaces such as `ITenant` or `IOwner`.
+You can review the code in the following namespace: `DevExpress.ExpressApp.MultiTenancy.Interfaces`.

-Persistent/business classes in this example are all ORM-dependent (see classes like Tenant or MultiTenancyPermissionPolicyUserWithTenants).
-This means that in you cannot extend these class so that they work with a different ORM.
+Persistent/business classes in this example are all ORM-dependent (see classes like `Tenant` or `MultiTenancyPermissionPolicyUserWithTenants`).
+This means that in you cannot extend these classes so that they work with a different ORM.
 EF Core class descendants cannot work with XPO, and vice versa.

 You can certainly implement custom persistent classes specifically for XPO or EF Core.
 You will need to familiarize yourself with Multi-Tenancy Module sources and should have a good understanding of XAF core concepts (at this time, we do offer technical support for this example/module).
 For additional information, please review “Prerequisites and Advanced Customization Tips” in the following article: https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml.

 ### How will you license the Multi-Tenancy Module?

 We have not made final decisions yet, but we expect to introduce unique licensing terms - different from other XAF modules.
 The complexity of SaaS applications and their usage scenarios result in high costs of implementation, maintenance, and support.
-Applications that use the Multi-Tenancy Module will likely impose client access limitations, similar to [licensing and distribution of our Report Server product](https://docs.devexpress.com/ReportServer/14612/license-and-distribution).
+The use of Multi-Tenancy Module in your application will likely require client access licenses, similar to [licensing and distribution of our Report Server product](https://docs.devexpress.com/ReportServer/14612/license-and-distribution).
 A single DevExpress Universal subscription may include a limited number of Client Access Licenses (CALs).

-We are considering other licensing models and are looking forward to hearing from you.
+We are also considering other licensing models.
+If you want to discuss licensing terms in context of applications you plan to build, don’t hesitate to contact us.

 The following articles include a good overview of the required technical expertise and general implementation complexity for multi-tenant applications:
 - https://learn.microsoft.com/en-us/azure/architecture/guide/multitenant/overview